khandaniyal/TheGameOfLife/README.md

-**PROYECTO EN GRUPO DONDE DESARROLLAREMOS EL JUEGO THE GAME OF LIFE DE CONWAY** --
+**GROUP PROJECT WHERE WE WILL DEVELOP THE GAME OF LIFE GAME OF CONWAY** --

-**Ejecución The Game Of Life:**
+**Execution The Game Of Life:**
 --

-Se puede ejecutar en un IDE.
+It can be run in an IDE.

-ejecución sin IDE.
+execution without IDE.

-Para ejecutar el programa se tiene que compilar el codigo , ya que esta escrito en java se hara con un: javac 'nombre'.java. y para ejecutarlo con un java 'nombre'.
+To run the program you have to compile the code, as it is written in java with  the command :

+javac 'name'.java.

+and to run it with the command : java 'name'.

 diego.mendez@a25pc0:~/TheGameOfLife$ ls
 practice.java  README.rst